-Participants on the GLP will work with Soma Group, a founding member of Grow Asia, to propose recommendations to strengthen its agricultural business and suggest a supply chain that is inclusive of smallholder farmers.
-This presents opportunities to productivity, quality and quantity of produce and the livelihoods of farmers.
+Participants on the GLP will work with Soma Group, a founding member of Grow Asia, to propose recommendations to strengthen its coconut business, as well as a supply chain that can upgrade the quality and quantity of coconuts whilst improving the socio-economic development of smallholder farmers.

 Date: Friday, 24 November 2017